hbctraining/FoG_scRNA-seq_viz/FoG_scRNAseq_viz.md

 _**Materials adapted from the [Harvard Chan Bioinformatics Core's single-cell RNA-seq workshop](https://hbctraining.github.io/Intro-to-scRNAseq/schedule/links-to-lessons.html)**_

-## Introduction
+# Introduction
 Visualization methods are critical when analyzing single-cell RNA sequencing (scRNA-seq) data because it enables researchers to interpret complex, high-dimensional datasets in an intuitive and accessible way.
 When evaluating the quality of the data, boxplots and violin plots are used to display the spread and central tendency of gene expression levels across cells or clusters.
 By using methods such as PCA, UMAP, or heatmaps, we can uncover patterns, clusters, and relationships among cells, identify rare cell populations, and detect cellular heterogeneity that might be missed with numerical analyses alone.
 Effective visualizations facilitate hypothesis generation, validation of biological findings, and communication of results to both specialized and broad audiences, ultimately driving deeper insight into single-cell transcriptomics.

-In this short tutorial, we will highlight some key visualizations that are should be considered when performing a singel cell RNA-seq analysis.
+In this short tutorial, we will highlight some key visualizations that are should be considered when performing a single cell RNA-seq analysis.

-## scRNA-seq Workflow
+# scRNA-seq Workflow

 In the figure below, a general overview is presented outlining the specific steps of the single cell RNA-seq workflow.
 The main steps include: